MultiPhishGuard: An Explainable and Adaptive Multi-Agent LLM System for Phishing Email Detection: Experiments

 \subsubsection{Summary}

-Our evaluation of MultiPhishGuard demonstrated high detection accuracy and a balanced trade-off between precision and recall.
-As further detailed in the ablation studies (Section \ref{no_adversarial}), incorporating the adversarial agent ensures robust performance against evolving phishing strategies.
-The results indicate that, compared to CoT prompting, single-agent approaches, and the RoBERTa-base, our approach delivers superior accuracy and improved explainability.
-Overall, these experiments validate that MultiPhishGuard's multi-agent, adaptive, and explainable design provides a resilient and effective solution for phishing detection in diverse threat environments.
+Our evaluation shows that MultiPhishGuard achieves high detection accuracy with a favorable balance between precision and recall, primarily driven by reduced false positive rates while maintaining high recall.
+As further detailed in the ablation studies (Section \ref{no_adversarial}), incorporating the adversarial agent appears to support improved robustness to evolving phishing strategies.
+Compared to CoT prompting, single-agent approaches, and RoBERTa-base, our approach achieves higher accuracy and improved explainability.
+Overall, these results suggest that MultiPhishGuard’s multi-agent, adaptive, and explainable design is effective across diverse phishing scenarios.